Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Integral equations for

-where $\hatpiE$ is as in \eqref{e:hatpiE}. \end{lem} \begin{rem} A predecessor of this result existed in \cite{bbl1,me_xi}, where the process of main interest was $\log{N/v^*}$ instead of $N/v$.
-The martingale part was not written down explicitly, and therefore could not be used in the precise way that it will be used here.
-Note that due to \eqref{e:5.4a}, these previous analyses of $\log{N/v^*}$ as $t\to 0$ apply equivalently to $\log{N/v}$. \end{rem}
+\begin{rem} A predecessor of this result existed in \cite{bbl1,me_xi}, where the process of main interest was $\log{N/v^*}$ instead of $N/v$.
+The martingale part was not written down explicitly and, therefore, could not be used in the precise way that it will be used here.
+Note that due to \eqref{e:5.4a}, these previous analyses of $\log {N/v^*}$ as $t\to0$ apply equivalently to $\log{N/v}$. \end{rem}